 What We Do

-BranchED was founded in 2017 as the only non-profit organization in the country dedicated to strengthening, growing, and amplifying the impact of educator preparation at Minority Serving Institutions (MSIs), with the longer-range goals of both diversifying the teaching profession and intentionally addressing critical issues of educational equity for all students.
+BranchED was founded in 2017 as the only non-profit organization in the country dedicated to strengthening, growing, and amplifying the impact of educator preparation at Minority Serving Institutions (MSIs).
+In 2023, with the launch of its strategic plan, BranchED expanded its reach to include other higher ed institutions and PK12 districts.
+This new definition enables BranchED to break down silos and serve a wider range of higher range of higher ed institutions, PK12 districts, and communities.

 Through our customized and relational learning opportunities, targeted supports, needed resources, and individualized coaching, we are developing compassionate and adaptive teacher educators who, in turn, develop highly effective teachers.